-Last year, Anytown AFB cleared 6.5 acres of land on base.
-The agricultural material on this land was primarily weeds which were disposed through open burning.
-Calculate the CO, VOC, PM10, PM{2.5}, and Greenhouse gas emissions from this operation.
+Last year, a USAF Base cleared 6.5 acres of land on base.
+The agricultural material on this land was primarily weeds, which were disposed of through open burning.
+Calculate the CO, VOC, PM10, PM{2.5}, and GHG emissions from this operation.

 Step 1 - Select and record the fuel loading factor.
 Since the quantity of weeds was not provided in the problem statement, this value must be calculated.
-The first step involves recording the fuel loading factor which, according to Table 3-1, is 3.2 ton/acre for weeds.
+The first step involves recording the fuel loading factor which, according Table 3-1 is 3.2 ton/acre for weeds.